WP Buffs Blog |

 Step 1a: Locate the Backup

 The first thing to do is locate the most recent backup of your website.
-If you know that you need a full restore, make sure that both files and database were saved in it.
+If you know that you need a full restore, make sure that both files and the database are saved in it.

 Updraft Existing Backups